Note, however, that updating to the lastest version of a browser may not be wise if it has recently been released, as it may have more than the

 Note: because Microsoft ended all support of Windows 98, 98SE, and ME in Jul 2006, those who use any of these are at special risk, and should seriously consider switching to a browser for which updates are still available.

-Note: because Microsoft ended support for Internet Explorer 5 early in 2010, those who use this browser are strongly encouraged to upgrade to a safer, modern browser.
+Note: because Microsoft has ended support for Internet Explorer older than IE 9, those who use older browsers are strongly encouraged to upgrade to a safer, modern browser.

 Note: some browsers are updated without their version numbers being changed.

 Caution: Netscape browsers are no longer supported.
 Even the latest versions have serious security problems which will never be fixed.
 It is therefore highly inadvisable to use any Netscape browser.